Business Owner Tax Considerations

 The Qualified Business Income (QBI) deduction

-or those business owners who meet the eligibility criteria the QBI deduction can lead to tax savings.
-It's important for them to grasp the requirements, for this deduction and how it can positively impact their tax planning strategy.
+For those business owners who meet the eligibility criteria the QBI deduction can lead to significant savings.
+It's important for them to grasp the requirements, for this deduction and how it can positively impact their strategy.

 Choosing the entity structure for your business is essential when it comes to tax planning.
 The type of entity you select can greatly influence your tax obligations.
 For instance, establishing a Limited Liability Company (LLC) can offer pass through taxation advantages enabling business owners to sidestep taxation on profits.